Pre-Nutrition and Exercise Physiology

-- Three letters of recommendation; two from instructors and one from an employer or volunteer supervisor.
+- 3 letters of recommendation: 2 from instructors and 1 from an employer or volunteer supervisor

-- Personal Statement: one page essay describing your reasons for choosing and your preparation for the field.
+- Personal Statement: 1 to 2-page essay describing your reasons for choosing and your preparation for the field.

 The profiles featured here cover hundreds of occupations and describe what they do, work environment, how to become one, pay, and more.
 Each profile also includes Bureau of Labor Statistics (BLS) employment projections for the 2012–22 decade.

 This 40-year old non-profit organization is ‘a community where Professionals, Individuals, and Organizations can interact to promote optimal health through nutrition and wellness education.’